-- Green cabbage - young Green cabbage with softer leaves works best for this recipe.
-Alternatively, Napa cabbage or romaine lettuce can also be used.
+- Green cabbage - choose cabbage with softer leaves.
+Alternatively, Napa cabbage or romaine lettuce can be used instead.

-- Green onions - also called scallions, have a mild and slightly sweet flavor that compliments other ingredients.
-You can also add sweet onion here but I prefer green onions.
+- Green onions - you can also add sweet onion here but I prefer green onions.

-- Pistachios - for an added crunchy texture that this salad is lacking.
-Unsalted and toasted pistachios rather than in their raw form.
-Or you can add a mix of different nuts and seeds for extra nutrition: sunflower, cashews, pumpkin seeds, sesame seeds, chia seeds, almonds, pecans, and hazelnuts.
-The nuts are totally optional and you can make this salad with no nuts as well.
+- Pistachios - unsalted and toasted pistachios rather than in their raw form.
+Other options: sunflower, cashews, pumpkin seeds, sesame seeds, chia seeds, almonds, pecans, and hazelnuts.

 - Extra mix-ins - avocado will add a pleasant creaminess to the salad, red onion for more sharp ''zing'', or cherry/plum tomatoes for a boost of flavor.
 Feta cheese, goat cheese or creamy camembert will also add a yummy salty and tangy twist.
 Or leave it to serve separately as the salad dressing already contains salty capers.